andrejtrindade/star-splore/posts/main.md

 # Controls

-- ll rr: previous / next page
+- ⬅️ ➡️: previous / next page
-- uu dd: previous / next cart
+- ⬆️ ⬇️: previous / next cart
-- xx oo: run cart
+- ❎ 🅾️: run cart

-After you are done with the cart, enter the pause menu and select the last option, `back to stSPLORE`.
+After you are done with the cart, enter the pause menu and select the last option, `back to ★SPLORE`.

 ![STAR SPORE in action](main_screenshots/star_splore_demo.gif "STAR SPORE in action")